Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 6

-Apply for state psychology license
+Apply for state psychology licensure

 PhD: often $0 (funded with stipend).
-PsyD: $150,000 - $300,000+
+PsyD: $150,000 to $300,000+

-82% first-attempt EPPP pass rate
+82 percent first-attempt EPPP pass rate

 MD / DO